 In this article, we are going to share some of our favorite icebreakers with you and we think you’ll agree that they are just perfect to use in small church women’s ministry groups.

-Looking for a step-by-step to starting or restarting your women’s ministry?
+Looking for a step-by-step guide to starting or restarting your women’s ministry?

 Check out the Women’s Ministry Bundle For Small Churches!